MatthewChiu/KojiKondoCorpus/README.md

 # KojiKondoCorpus

 A corpus of musical MIDI cues from Koji Kondo games.
 Pieces were taken from ninsheet music: We included the cues from 10 games——5 from the Legend of Zelda (143 cues) and 5 from Super Mario (100).
 Cues were excluded if they were 1) below yellow popularity on the website; 2) shorter than 2 measures; or 3) had audible errors.
+KKCorpus spreadsheet extracted pitches, pitch classes, tags for each cue (see below), windows (length = six quarter notes), and windowed, normalized DFTs of PCs.

 ## Franchises
 Super Mario